augustinas/from-zero-to-hero-with-RSpec/more_info.md

 Rspec terminal output (STDOUT) can be configured to a users preference.
 As a basic functional setup the following can be useful to aid readability:

+Display passing tests as green and failing tests as red.
     `color`

-Displays passing tests as green and failing tests as red.
+Allowing you to see the description of tests that have passed, rather than a series of  '.....'
     `format documentation`

-Allowing you to see the description of tests that have passed, rather than a series of  '.....'

 *These configurations can be set in various locations, including:*